scottsweb/hamlet/readme.md

 UUID=e3ec4e11-2d55-2cfb-82a9-b22ff935e21c /mnt/pendrive auto ro,nofail 0 0
 ```

+Check your changes to `/etc/fstab` before a reboot with `mount -a`.

 ### Create the ZFS pool manually

 I had some issues setting up a mirrored pool in the [Cockpit](https://cockpit-project.org/) interface as my two disks are slightly different sizes, so created the pool manually: